ADA Accessibility Statement

 Within 15 calendar days after receipt of the appeal, the Village Manager or his designee will meet with the complainant to discuss the complaint and possible resolutions.
 Within 15 calendar days after the meeting, the Village Manager or his designee will respond in writing, and, where appropriate, in a format accessible to the complainant, with a final resolution of the complaint.

-All written complaints received by ADA Coordinator or designee, appeals to the Village Manager or his designee, and responses from these two offices will be retained by the Village for at least three years.
+All written complaints received by ADA Coordinator or designee appeal to the Village Manager or his designee, and responses from these two offices will be retained by the Village for at least three years.